th-hock/EgoSmartHeaterRS485/README.md

 Please be aware, that a shielded cable is recommended to connect to the RS485 interface.
 Shielding must be unilaterally contacted (either on the EGO Smart Heater or on the control end only).

 ### Testing RS485 communication
 The Smart Heater must only be be turned on, if installed in a container filled with liquid.
-However to test the RS485 communication it is sufficient to wire the device (enegery as well as communication) and power it up while the rotary operating mode selector is in OFF position.
+However to test the RS485 communication it is sufficient to wire the device (energy as well as communication) and power it up while the rotary operating mode selector is in OFF position.
 Reading registers is possible in this mode but the device cannot be activated.

 ## Example